Samimeel/QuickMunch/README.md

 Overall, the Food-Delivery Project is a powerful and feature-rich solution for anyone looking to start an online food ordering business or add food ordering functionality to an existing website.

-HOW TO USE
+HOW TO USE :
- Clone the repo
+ Clone the repo,
- npm installs
+ npm installs,
  run the command - npm run dev

  .env file should include :
-   mogodb uri
+   mogodb uri,
-   name of the database
+   name of the database,
-   jwt secret key
+   jwt secret key,
-   stripe secret key
+   stripe secret key,